K-h-a-l-e-d/Firebase_create_get_user/README.md

 # FireBase User Info

 ## Description
-This is a Simple flutter application demo for creating and reading users in firebase
+This is a Simple flutter application demostrating the use of creating and reading operations on users in firebase firestore database

 ## Features
-- Saving newly created users & displaying recently added user
+- Saving & displaying recently created users along with a list of all users in firestore database

 ## code explanation
 - on pressing Save Data, user input is taken form textform fields controllers', and user data map is created then passed to firebase add functions which performs a create request to the db